Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 What Functions Are Safe To Call From Interrupts?
 ================================================

-Many functions in the kernel sleep (ie. call schedule()) directly or
+Many functions in the woke kernel sleep (ie. call schedule()) directly or
 indirectly: you can never call them while holding a spinlock, or with preemption disabled.
 This also means you need to be in user context: calling them from an interrupt is illegal.